Leafwing-Studios/Emergence/design/src/glossary.md

 - **Raw resource**: A foundational resource that can be extracted directly from the environment.
 - **Intermediate resource**: A resource that cannot be extracted nor used directly.
   It's an intermediate set towards the production of end products.
-- **End product**: The final stage of a resource, can be used directly.
+- **End product**: A resource that can be used directly for some in-game benefit.

 ### Science pack